joangrigorov/uva-re-2016/Week-1/Teodor/assignment.md

 ## Based on the thesis of Nisha Jacob and your first interviews: identify the things you want to learn in interviewing.
-- The data needed for the process of requirements gathering
+- Gather the data needed for the requrements construction.
-- The validity of that data
+- Is the provided data valid?
-- The relevance of the data
+- Is the provided relveant to the process of RE?

-## Sources:
+### Sources:
 1. Van Lamsweerde, Alex. *Requirements Engineering: From System Goals to UML Models to Software Specifications.* Wiley, 2009.
 2. Hugh, Beyer.
 Holtzblatt, Karen. *Contextual Design.* Morgan Kaufmann, 1997.